David Noel

-David Anthony Noel III (born February 27, 1984) is an American retired professional basketball player and current assistant coach of the Capital City Go-Go of the NBA G League.
+David Anthony Noel III (born February 27, 1984) is an American former professional basketball player currently working as an assistant coach for the Greensboro Swarm of the NBA G League.
 A graduate of the University of North Carolina, Noel was drafted by the Milwaukee Bucks in the second round of the 2006 NBA draft with their lone pick, 39th overall.

 Noel averaged 2.7 points, 1.8 rebounds, and 1.0 assists per game during his sole season with the Bucks.
 On January 20, 2008, David Noel joined the Tulsa 66ers of the NBDL.
 On November 7, 2008, he was selected with the 14th pick in the first round of the 2008 NBA D-League Draft by the Albuquerque Thunderbirds.

 On March 2, 2009, Noel was traded to the Reno Bighorns for Antonio Meeking.

 Later that year, Noel was chosen by the Barangay Ginebra Kings team of the Philippine Basketball Association (PBA) to be their import.

-Noel played with the French team Chorale Roanne Basket during the 2009-10 season.
+Noel played with the French team Chorale Roanne Basket during the 2009–10 season.